AbhiramVelampudi/CopilotAgents/README.md

 Go in order starting from #1.
 Pause after each file swap and show me what changed before moving to the next.

+Great work.
+Now handle the remaining files outside migration scope — runner.py, ban_stats.py, analytics.py and any others still importing db_connection.
+Same process, replace all Oracle code with SQLAlchemy.
+Then we'll do a final verification that zero Oracle imports remain in the entire codebase.